mui/mui-x/docs/data/advanced-components/overview.md

 It indicates that you may be trying to validate [the new license's key format on an older package](#license-key-installation).

-In this case, please update to MUI X `5.11` or later.
+If your license key is correct, you can solve this error by updating MUI X to `v5.11.0` or later.

 ## Support